tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * KPW is invited to Pyrkon, Poland's biggest fan convention.
 They would enjoy successful shows, and returned in the following years.
 * Not to be outdone, PTW becomes part of RyuCon, Poland's biggest anime-focused fan convention, held in Kraków.
+* PTW holds their Underground series of shows regularly almost every month, giving fans more wrestling than ever before.
+From the fourth show onwards, they are streamed live on FITE and YouTube.
+* Jacob Crane quits PTW after only a year, appears as a surprise contender for PpW and becomes their trainer.

 #### 2023

 * PTW holds their third major show in Wrocław, in June, in Czasoprzestrzeń, same venue as MZW.
+The difference in budget and production value is stark.
 * In September, MZW and PpW hold a co-branded show in Wrocław, in the exact same venue, making history as the first such act of collaboration in Poland.

 #### 2024